 A final step before scheduling the date and time of your exclusive Portrait Photography Shoot with Kyle is to select a setting or environment as background.
 If you do not have a site in mind, here are a few of Kyle’s favorites:

-A number of spots along the Seattle waterfront offer some extraordinary city views, and on rainy days, great opportunities to capture a reflection portrait in one of the many puddles.
+Seattle Waterfront A number of spots along the Seattle waterfront offer some extraordinary city views.
+Was On rainy days, great opportunities to capture a reflection portrait in one of the many puddles.

 Interested in a beach photo session?
 Continue down Harbor Avenue to laid-back Alki Beach, with its expansive view of Elliott Bay and the Olympic mountains.
 In fall and winter you’ll often have the beach to yourself.

-The Bainbridge Island Ferry offers an easy day trip to the island for a family photo shoot, and the ferry ride is a marvelous way to permanently experience Seattle’s stunning scenery as background.
+Bainbridge Island The Bainbridge Island Ferry offers an easy day trip to the island for a family photo shoot.
+The ferry ride is a marvelous way to permanently experience Seattle’s stunning scenery as background.
 Winslow, the downtown area, is quite walkable, and may add atmosphere for group photos.

 “There is one thing the photograph must contain, the humanity of the moment.